O'Donovan Rossa Bridge

 Practical Information

-Getting there – The bridge is well served by public transport.
-The Four Courts bus stop (routes 145 and 26) is a two‑minute walk, while Upper Ormond Quay (routes 39, 39a, 79, 79A) is also within two minutes.
-The Luas Red Line has stops at Four Courts (four‑minute walk) and a nearby stop a seven‑minute walk away.
-For rail travellers, Tara Street station is about 20 minutes on foot and Heuston station about 24 minutes.
+Getting there The bridge is highly accessible by public transport.
+The Four Courts bus stop (routes 145 and 26) and Upper Ormond Quay stop (routes 39, 39a, 79, 79A) are both within a two-minute walk.
+The Luas Red Line stops at Four Courts (four minutes on foot) and additional Red Line stations are a short walk away.
+Rail travellers can reach the area from Tara Street station in roughly 20 minutes or from Heuston station in about 24 minutes.

-Nearby amenities – Cafés and eateries line Winetavern Street, offering quick bites and coffee.
-Public toilets are available at the Four Courts visitor centre.
-Because the bridge is a thoroughfare, there is no dedicated parking; visitors are encouraged to use city‑centre car parks or public transport.
+Nearby amenities Winetavern Street and the surrounding quays offer a range of cafes, pubs, and restaurants for a quick coffee or meal.
+Public toilets are available inside the Four Courts visitor centre.
+As the bridge is a primary traffic route, there is no dedicated parking; visitors are best served by using Dublin’s city-centre car parks, bike hire schemes, or public transit.